dboone/template-fun/README.md

 ## Specialization
 Template specialization involves having special cases for specific template type(s).
 For example, `std::vector<T>` has a specialization for when `T` is of type `bool`, where each bool occupies one bit.
-The example below is a full specialization where `n` is of type `size_t`.
+The example below is a *full specialization* where `n` is of type `size_t`.
 Full specialization refers to having a specialization for all template parameters.
-If the `fact` struct had some other template parameter(s), e.g. `template <typename T, size_t n> //...` then it would a partial specialization.
+If the `fact` struct had some other template parameter(s), e.g. `template <typename T, size_t n> //...`, then it would be considered a *partial specialization*.

 ``` cpp
 template <size_t n>